elotroalex/chiens/_texts/translation.md

 - alone.
 - Everything is alone
 - I sharpen my voice
-- all abandons all
+- all is abandon
 - save my voice,
 - my voice sways in the cornet of mists without crossroads
-- and I don't have a mother
+- and I have no mother
-- and I don't have a son.
+- and I have no son.

 - {:.sp} The Chorus.